Harrison Bader Player Props: Yankees vs. Astros

 Harrison Bader At The Plate

-- Bader is hitting .252 with nine doubles, two triples, seven home runs and eight walks.
+- Bader is batting .252 with 10 doubles, two triples, seven home runs and eight walks.

-- In 31.7% of his games this year, Bader has had at least one RBI.
-He's picked up more than one in 18.3% and driven in three or more of his team's runs in three contests.
+- Bader has driven in a run in 19 games this season (31.1%), including 11 games with more than one RBI (18.0%).
+He has also driven in three or more of his team's runs in three contests.

-- In 26 of 60 games this year, he has scored, and four of those games included multiple runs.
+- In 26 of 61 games this season, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.